MrMicrowaveOven/flash-camera-server/ReadMe.md

 Then put the case on, and secure the camera (duct tape).

-### Connect to the internet
+### Connect to the internet and set the clock

-Top-right.
+Note: If you installed Raspbian yourself, both of these will take place during the intro flow.
+However for a store-bought, ready-to-go Raspbian, follow the below steps.

+Set the Wifi on the top-right.
 If you get it wrong the first time it's a pain in the ass.

-### Set the clock on the Pi
+Then set the clock on the Pi.
+This generally requires a reboot.

-Requires reboot.

 ### Enable the Camera